Am I a danger to my own child? Cooper presses Surgeon General on Covid-19 transmission - KVIA

 While the virus spreads among unvaccinated adults, children — many of whom are not yet eligible to be vaccinated — are feeling the impacts.

-“It doesn’t look like this virus is selectively targeting children,” Dr. Peter Hotez, professor and dean of Tropical Medicine at Baylor College of Medicine told CNN’s Erin Burnett.
-“It’s just that so many unvaccinated individuals are getting Delta, that children are getting swept up along with it.”
+“It doesn’t look like this virus is selectively targeting children,” Dr. Peter Hotez, professor and dean of Tropical Medicine at Baylor College of Medicine, told CNN.
+“It’s just that so many unvaccinated individuals are getting Delta that children are getting swept up along with it.”

 Last week, more than 23,000 kids caught Covid-19, which is nearly double what was reported at the end of June, the American Academy of Pediatrics reported Tuesday.
 Children represent nearly 16% of weekly reported cases.